Forensic Accounting and Fraud Investigations

 ACC5030 Detection and Prevention of Fraud

 Detecting fraud, even for a seasoned professional, is not always easy, and preventing it can be twice as challenging.
 Students learn how to use analysis tools (Fraud Triangle) to detect fraud and prevent fraud from occurring.
 Students also explore the aspects of internal control and the theories available to assist in fraud detection and prevention.
-They examine how various techniques such as an ethic hotlines and a Fraud risk assessment within a company can assist the organization in detecting and preventing fraud.
+They examine how various techniques such as an ethic hotline and a Fraud risk assessment within a company can assist the organization in detecting and preventing fraud.

 BUS5008 Introduction to Forensic Accounting and Fraud Investigations